the-explainables-stall/fixed_wing_stall_detection/README.md

 ## Summary
-30 seconds into the flight, LSTM predicted onset of stall would happen at 52nd sec and 40 sec into the flight, it predicted uncommanded descent high and roll would happen at 65th sec.
+52.4 sec  in the flight journey, the model(back window =1 sec and forward window = 0.1) is able to predict onset of stall at 52.4 sec .
+And at 51.3 sec of the flight journey , trained model (back window = 1 sec and forward window = 20 sec ) is able to predict uncommanded descent high( class 3) at 71.3.
 XGBoost and Logistic Regression predictions are shown in the graph below for the three classes.

 ![image](https://user-images.githubusercontent.com/10969756/127148843-de710210-639e-422f-a666-27ece6ddeab7.png)